Blog

 It can't share accountability when the loop breaks and something gets missed.

 The closed loop across Preempt, Detect, and Respond isn't a feature set you assemble.
-It's an operating model, and operating models don't require vendor integrations or API level conversations – it is connective tissue, built-in.
+It's an operating model.
 One platform, one team, one place where the responsibility lives.

 What to Ask When Offense Meets Defense

-The right question for offense and defense together isn't "how good is each side?"
-It's whether anything in your environment actually got safer this quarter.
+The right question isn't "how good is each side?"
+It's whether your environment got more secure this quarter.
+Less exposure to take advantage of fewer attack paths to exploit, more detections built, threat actors not achieving their objectives.

-Ask the question: What got fixed?
+Ask it plainly: What got fixed?
 What got caught earlier?
 What attack stopped working?
-What's measurably different about your risk between last quarter and this one, and how much of that can your team tie back to the work?
+What's measurably different about your risk between last quarter and this one?

-If the honest answer is "we found a lot of things and talked about them" usually because the work crossed two consoles, two contracts, and two teams, you don't have offense and defense working together.
-You have a finding that generated a meeting.
+If the honest answer to most of those is "we found a lot of things and talked about them", because the work crossed multiple consoles, multiple contracts, and multiple teams you don't have offense and defense working together.
+You have findings that generated meetings.

-The model that's going to define this new approach, and the one that can be measured well, is the one where every offensive finding ends in a hardened control, every attack pattern ends in a sharper detection, and your team can show the work in the language of risk reduced, not tickets opened.
+The model that defines this new approach is the one where every offensive finding ends in a hardened control, every attack pattern ends in a sharper detection, and your team can show the work in the language of risk reduced, not tickets opened.

 GET STARTED